 Sarge's faith, hard work and can-do attitude have taken him from a child who lived in a dirt-floor shack in Sunfish KY to a man who counts among his closest supporters senior military officers and others.
 As a person who knows a thing or two about physical and emotional scars, Sarge is quick to help and encourage those who are facing similar challenges.
 Sarge's book, The Life Of A Warrior, was written with this goal in mind.
 Its positive message of triumph over adversity has helped countless people, including many military veterans, all around the world.

 SFC (Ret) David Hack was raised in rural Kentucky and later in Louisville, Kentucky.
 David Hack joined the U.S. Coast Guard in 1957 at the age of 17 and served four years.
 In 1964, he enlisted in the Army, volunteering for Ranger Training.
-He processed through the recruiter in Phoenix, AZ and then Fort Ord, CA, to the Ranger Department at Fort Benning, GA, in 1965, fully believing he was on track for Ranger School training.
-Based on his prior service in the Coast Guard, he was immediately assigned to serve as a Harbor Craft Boatswain at the Ranger Department's camp at Eglin Air Force Base, FL, while waiting for his Ranger class start date.
+He processed through the recruiter in Phoenix, AZ and then Fort Ord, CA, to the Ranger Department at Fort Benning, GA, in 1964, he was on track for Ranger training.
+Based on his prior service in the Coast Guard, he was immediately assigned to serve as a Harbor Craft Boatswain at the Ranger Department's camp at Eglin Air Force Base, FL.

-For 21 days a month for 2-years, while assigned to the Ranger Department, he supported over 20 Ranger School training cycles, always believing that his own start date would come.
-However, his own desire to attend Ranger Training took second place to the needs of the Army and SGT Hack loyally served on the Ranger Training Cadre preparing young Army Soldiers and officers for combat in Vietnam.
-Although during his 24-months supporting Ranger training he did not complete the two-month Ranger training program and never wore a Ranger Tab, subsequent assignment officers and leaders reviewing his assignments would recurrently see his assignment to 1st Ranger Company, 1st Student Battalion, the Student Brigade, United States Army Infantry School, Fort Benning, and carefully manage his assignments to make best use of his talent and experience.
-Although Sarge is disappointed that he never got his Ranger class date and the opportunity to earn his Ranger Tab, he realizes the importance of his amphibious training responsibilities and is very proud of his two years of duty with the Ranger Training Brigade.
+For 21 days a month for 2-years, while assigned to the Ranger Department, he supported over 20 Ranger School training cycles.
+SGT Hack loyally served on the Ranger Training Cadre preparing young Army Soldiers and officers for combat in Vietnam.
+Leaders reviewing his assignments would recurrently see his assignment to 1st Ranger Company, 1st Student Battalion, the Student Brigade, United States Army Infantry School, Fort Benning, and carefully manage his assignments to make best use of his talent and experience.
+He realizes the importance of his amphibious training responsibilities and is very proud of his two years of duty with the Ranger Training Brigade.

 SFC Hack later joined the 1st Infantry Division and was serving as a sergeant with the Big Red One in Lai Khe, Vietnam, in 1968, when he was awarded the Purple Heart for combat injuries that ultimately ended his military career.
 He actually suffered injuries on two occasions, taking shrapnel to the leg, arm, face, back and side.
 He spent a full year in a U.S. Army hospital in Fort Knox and was three years on medical hold.